 We spend our childhood and most of our adult lives being told what to do by our parents.
 When to go to bed, what to wear, how to mow the lawn.
 Most of the time, what they tell us is for our own good, and more often than not, completely right.
-But there comes a time when we need to influence some of our parents’ decisions and actions, such as the decision to downsize, and that time generally comes in the twilight years of their lives.
+But there can come a time when we need to influence some of our parents’ decisions and actions, such as the decision to downsize, and that time generally comes in the twilight years of their lives.

-There are many reasons that people choose to downsize, and many benefits that come with it.
+There are many reasons that people choose to downsize, and many downsizing benefits that come with it.
 But there are also challenges associated with downsizing too, and it’s these that can deter people from taking the plunge.

 Talk it out